-Payments made under operating leases are recognised in profit or loss on a straight-line basis over the term of the lease.
-Lease incentives received are recognised as an integral part of the total lease expense, over the term of the lease.
+Assets held under other leases were classified as operating leases and were not recognised in the Group's statement of financial position.
+Payments made under operating leases were recognised in profit or loss on a straight-line basis over the term of the lease.
+Lease incentives received were recognised as an integral part of the total lease expense, over the term of the lease.